byeoon/Proper-Windows-Reinstall/README.md

 Make sure to turn off all of the boxes for Microsoft to collect your data, or make them as optional and minimal as possible.
 Don't worry though, as once we reach the desktop we can completely get rid of telemetry.
 Once all of that is done, you should finally see your desktop!

 ## Post-OOBE
 There are a few tools and commands that you should run and install first.
 This part is where everyone might forget to do or get stuck on.
 The first thing that I made sure to download was [O&O ShutUp 10++](https://www.oo-software.com/en/shutup10), [Windows10Debloater](https://github.com/Sycnex/Windows10Debloater)/[Windows11Debloater](https://github.com/Raphire/Win11Debloat), [Remove MS Edge](https://github.com/ShadowWhisperer/Remove-MS-Edge), [Microsoft Activation Scripts](https://massgrave.dev/) (optional), and [Chris Titus Winutils](https://github.com/ChrisTitusTech/winutil).
 All of these play a crucial role in fine tuning your new Windows experience.
 If you want to tweak these yourself, skip to the next category.

 ### O&O ShutUp 10++
 If you want to use my configuration file, it's in the repository and [you can download it here](https://github.com/byeoon/Proper-Windows-Reinstall/blob/master/Byeoon%20OOSU10%20Config.cfg).
 To apply the changes, go to `File > Import Settings` and then select the config file you just downloaded.
+This removes all telemetry and additional system tracking.

 ### Optional Quality of Life Software
 There are some other tools that may help you adjust Windows to your liking.
 [Winaero Tweaker](https://winaero.com) is one that I personally use on every reinstall because it has a bunch of customizable features and useful settings such as verbose logon messages and adding custom items to the context menu.